wmrra/wmrra-com/content/resources/elections.md

 # Elections

 WMRRA is a volunteer run organization.
-Club members are elected by other members to these positions to represent the membership, and to do the work behind the scenes to continue to promote motorcycle road racing in the Pacific Northwest.
+Club members are elected to these positions by membership.
+They do the work behind the scenes to host events and promote motorcycle road racing in the Pacific Northwest.

 Complete and accurate information on club positions, responsibilities, and elections can be found in the [club bylaws](/race/rulebook/).